Turbomachinery: Power Generation

-Steam turbines- Steam turbines used in power generation come in many different variations.
+Steam turbines – Steam turbines used in power generation come in many different variations.
 The overall principle is high pressure steam is forced over blades attached to a shaft, which turns a generator.
 As the steam travels through the turbine, it passes through smaller blades causing the shaft to spin faster, creating more electricity.

-Gas turbines- Gas turbines work much like steam turbines.
+Gas turbines – Gas turbines work much like steam turbines.
 Air is forced in through a series of blades that turn a shaft.
 Then fuel is mixed with the air and causes a combustion reaction, increasing the power.
 This then causes the shaft to spin faster, creating more electricity.

-Windmills- Also known as a wind turbine, windmills are increasing in popularity for their ability to efficiently use the wind to generate electricity.
+Windmills – Also known as a wind turbine, windmills are increasing in popularity for their ability to efficiently use the wind to generate electricity.
 Although they come in many shapes and sizes, the most common one is the large three-blade.
 The blades work on the same principle as an airplane wing.
 As wind passes over the blades, it creates an area of low and high pressure, causing the blade to move, spinning a shaft and creating electricity.
 It is most like a steam turbine, but works with an infinite supply of wind.

 Marine

-Steam turbine- Steam turbines in marine applications are very similar to those in power generation.
+Steam turbine – Steam turbines in marine applications are very similar to those in power generation.
 The few differences between them are size and power output.
 Steam turbines on ships are much smaller because they don't need to power a whole town.
 They aren't very common because of their high initial cost, high specific fuel consumption, and expensive machinery that goes with it.

-Gas turbines- Gas turbines in marine applications are becoming more popular due to their smaller size, increased efficiency, and ability to burn cleaner fuels.
+Gas turbines – Gas turbines in marine applications are becoming more popular due to their smaller size, increased efficiency, and ability to burn cleaner fuels.
 They run just like gas turbines for power generation, but are also much smaller and do require more machinery for propulsion.
 They are most popular in naval ships as they can be at a dead stop to full power in minutes (Kayadelen, 2013), and are much smaller for a given amount of power.

-Water jet- Essentially a waterjet drive is like an aircraft turbojet with the difference that the operating fluid is water instead of air.
+Water jet – Essentially a water jet drive is like an aircraft turbojet with the difference that the operating fluid is water instead of air.
 Water jets are best suited to fast vessels and are thus used often by the military.
 Water jet propulsion has many advantages over other forms of marine propulsion, such as stern drives, outboard motors, shafted propellers and surface drives.

 Auto

-Turbochargers- Turbochargers are one of the most popular turbomachines.
+Turbochargers – Turbochargers are one of the most popular turbomachines.
 They are used mainly for adding power to engines by adding more air.
 It combines both forms of turbomachines.
 Exhaust gases from the engine spin a bladed wheel, much like a turbine.
 That wheel then spins another bladed wheel, sucking and compressing outside air into the engine.

-Superchargers- Superchargers are used for engine-power enhancement as well, but only work off the principle of compression.
+Superchargers – Superchargers are used for engine-power enhancement as well, but only work off the principle of compression.
 They use the mechanical power from the engine to spin a screw or vane, some way to suck in and compress the air into the engine.